autocorr/faust_line_imaging/docs/source/recipes.rst

 may require manual intervention in the defining the clean masks.
-After inspecting the results of the pipeline products, a run can be restarted using the same settings but using the ``restart`` and ``interactive`` keyword arguments :meth:`faust_imaging.ImageConfig.clean_line`:
+After inspecting the results of the pipeline products, a run can be restarted using the same settings but using the ``restart`` and ``interactive`` keyword arguments of :meth:`faust_imaging.ImageConfig.clean_line`:

 .. code-block:: python

    config = ImageConfig(...)
    # The pipeline should already have been run previously and for this example
-   # there should exist images with image names ending in the extension
+   # there should exist images with names ending in the extension "clean".
-   # "clean".

    # Now restart the deconvolution using the existing files and run it in
    # interactive mode.
-It's probably a good idea to backup the `.model` and
+It's likely a good idea to backup the `.model` and
    # `.mask` files in the event the deconvolution fairs poorly.
 Also, if you
    # wish to clean more deeply, one can set the `sigma` argument to a lower
    # value here.